Trump Blocks Press Access For Reporters Asking About Cohen Testimony

 Regarding the blocking of reporters, White House Press Secretary Sarah Sanders attributed the move to “the sensitive nature of the meetings.”

-The White House Correspondents Association was quick to criticized the decision calling it “capricious” and suggesting that the administration was attempting to apply “arbitrary last-minute restrictions on coverage.”
+The White House Correspondents Association was quick to criticize the decision calling it “capricious” and suggesting that the administration was attempting to apply “arbitrary last-minute restrictions on coverage.”

 “We call on the White House to not allow a diminution of the previously agreed-to press complement for the remainder of the summit,” the group said in a statement.
 In the past, United States leaders have advocated for setting a positive democratic example with respect to journalistic access, particularly when it comes to repressive regimes such as North Korea.